 5. Versailles.
 Technically this beautiful royal palace is not in Paris proper but in a suburb; however, it is one of Paris’ most visited attractions.
 Besides functioning as a museum and exhibition centre, parts of it such the Hall of Mirrors are still used for state functions.
 You can schedule your visit to take in various concerts or special displays.
 Two day passes are available – there is a lot to see!

 6. Notre-Dame.
 This cathedral was built starting in the 12th century and finished 167 years later with restoration work completed in the 1800’s.
-Admission is free and it is open every day, mornings and afternoons.
-You must pay if you wish to ascend the tower.
+It was devastated by a major fire in 2019 but take heart, it is scheduled to re-open in 2024.

 7. Arc de Triomphe.
 At the intersection of twelve famous Parisian streets on the Place Charles de Gaulle, this is a memorial structure dedicated to those who fought in the Revolution and/or Napoleonic wars for France.
 It also contains the tomb of the unknown soldier from World War I. It is a huge building – a biplane was flown through its open archway during celebrations in 1919.
 It is open daily ( except holidays) and there is a fee.